yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/keymap.md

 desc = "Cd to ~/Pictures"
 ```

-For Windows users, you can also switch drives using the `cd` command:
+For Windows users, you can also switch drives using the `cd` action:

 ```toml
 [[mgr.prepend_keymap]]